svetixoxo/beets-lastfm-bridge/README.md

 - Built as a workaround for beets lastgenre plugin issues
 - Uses Last.fm API for genre data
 - Inspired by the need for better music collection organization
+- **Special thanks to Claude AI by Anthropic for making this project possible despite my ~limited~ non-existing programming experience**